Skip to main content

 Hormones function like a finely tuned orchestra, with each instrument playing a critical part in the overall symphony of your health.
 When one hormone level changes, it sends ripple effects throughout the entire system.
 For instance, declining testosterone in men, a condition known as andropause, affects more than just libido; it influences muscle mass, bone density, and even motivation.

-Similarly, for women, the fluctuations of estrogen and progesterone during and menopause can lead to a cascade of effects including hot flashes, sleep disturbances, and mood swings.
+Similarly, for women, the fluctuations of estrogen and progesterone during perimenopause and menopause can lead to a cascade of effects including hot flashes, sleep disturbances, and mood swings.
 These are not isolated events but interconnected consequences of a shifting hormonal landscape.
 Understanding this interconnectedness is the first step toward addressing the root cause of your concerns.

 The body is a system of systems, and a balanced lifestyle is supported by a balanced internal environment.
 Biochemical recalibration aims to re-establish that balance, allowing all your physiological systems to function in concert once again.